maduhu/Documentation/Discovery.md

 resolving a URL from a URI.

 In deployments where all discovery is done through the same service (e.g. a central directory) the logic for processing different identifier types can be deployed as part of that service.
-Therefor it will be unnecessary for the sending system (DFSP) to be capable of calling different services based on the identifier type.
+Therefore it will be unnecessary for the sending system (DFSP) to be capable of calling different services based on the identifier type.
 While this is an optimization that may be possible for such a deployment, removing this logic from the DFSP will make introducing new discovery services in future more difficult unless they are always proxied through the central service.